It was an NDP Federal Council meeting in Ottawa many

 holders”), plus 777,000 temporary foreign workers (as of the

-end of 2021, with more now), on the one hand, and people
+end of 2021, and now approaching one million), on the one

 Immigrants and foreign workers and students aren’t